Two-dimensional categorified Hall algebras: A Cat-HA version of the Hodge filtration

 Similarly, we can define the derived moduli stacks of extensions of Deligne's $\lambda$-connections.
 Thus, we have the convolution diagram in $\dSt_{/ \A^1}$:

 and the convolution diagram in $\dSt_{/[\A^1 / \G_m]}$:

-Because of Corollaries~\ref{cor:dR-lci} and \ref{cor:Dol-lci}, it follows that the map $p$ above is derived locally complete intersection.
+Because of Corollaries~\ref{cor:dR-lci} and \ref{cor:Dol-lci}, it follows that the map $p$ above is derived lci.
 A similar result holds when we restrict to the open substack $\bfCoh^\ast_{/\A^1}(X_\Del)$ and the corresponding open substack of extensions.
 Following the same arguments as in \S\ref{s:categorifiedHall}, we can encode such convolution diagrams into $2$-Segal objects, and obtain the following: